-Applicants to the College of Engineering, Isenberg School of Management, or the Computer Science major must have four math units (Algebra I & II, Geometry, and an advanced math course, such as Calculus or Trigonometry).
+Applicants to the College of Engineering, Isenberg School of Management, or the Computer Science major must have four math units including an advanced math course, such as Pre Calculus, Calculus or Trigonometry.
 Applicants to the College of Engineering must also have Chemistry and Physics.

 ESL Placement Exam: Some applicants may also be required to take a university-administered English language proficiency examination to determine their eligibility for placement in the university’s English as a Second Language (ESL) course sequence.